VidCruiter Logo

 2. They may shy away from giving feedback to rejected candidates, for fear of legal issues.

-A good interview experience isn’t lost if they’ve failed to get the role.
+A good interview experience is still possible, even if the candidate isn’t chosen for the role.
 By providing constructive feedback, you’re helping to support rejected candidates in their job search.
-Additionally, these candidates may be more likely to explore future job opportunities with you.
+Additionally, these candidates may be more inclined to explore future job opportunities with your organization.

 Quick tips to provide respectful constructive feedback to any candidate